piku235/JungiThemeBundle/Resources/doc/tutorials/creating-theme.md

 ### Step 3: Loading the created theme mapping file

 Now that the JungiThemeBundle could notice our theme we must load the created theme mapping file.
 We can achieve that by using a theme mapping loader which will load all themes contained in a theme mapping file to a theme manager.
-We're gonna to use the xml theme mapping loader in the method `boot` of the bundle.
+We can do that in the method `build` of bundle.

 Finally the bundle class should looks like below: